 Home > Industrial > How It Works

 Traditional corrosion control methods such as the use of carbon adsorption systems are both capital and maintenance intensive.
-Aerisa’s innovative approach provides unique technology for odor control with much lower total cost of ownership.
+Aerisa’s innovative approach provides unique technology for corrosion control with much lower total cost of ownership.

 A Different Approach

 The Aerisa ionization technology for industrial applications is based on ions produced by an ionization tube.
 The tube works with single phase AC power transformed to approximately 3,000 volts.
 The electrical potential created by the tube, along with system airflow, creates positive and negative oxygen ions that form molecular ion clusters with high oxidizing power.
-Each ionization unit comes with five tubes, with the application-specific quantity of ionizers housed in an air handler.
+Each ionization unit comes with five tubes, with the application-specific quantity of ionizers housed in a free standing air handler.

 |Air||Inside air recirculation||Outside air introduction||Recirculation only systems do not put additional demand on existing HVAC systems.
 Furthermore, outside contaminants are not being introduced.|

 |Power||Low power consumption||High power consumption||Aerisa's systems are stand alone units within the space and include a single MERV 8 filter that produces some static pressure.
 Typical carbon systems have multiple particulate filters, often 2-3 beds of carbon which necessitates very high power consumption to overcome the pressure drop associated.|

 |Footprint||Stand alone cabinet on casters||Large metal or FRP tanks located outside the space||Aerisa's units are designed for maximum air velocity through the internal components making it a very small unit.
 Carbon systems operate at a much lower velocity in order for the reactions to take place.
 This makes the equipment very large.|